danielemoraschi/maplace.js/README.md

 	      Where you want to show the menu.
 	      <strong>generate_controls</strong> must be <strong>true</strong>
 	      <strong>controls_on_map</strong> must be <strong>false</strong>
-	      At least more then one location on map
+	      At least more than one location on map
 	    </td>
 	  </tr>
 	  <tr>